Articles and fresh news from ExpoPlatform

 event organiser in monetising event resources.

 Scaling up the virtual monetisation strategy is a pressing need of the hour.
-The current crisis demands the implementation of newer virtual ways to not just mitigate the costs for event organisers but also widen the scope to maximise the ROI for sponsors and exhibitors.
+The crisis arriving from COVID-19 demands the implementation of newer virtual ways to not just mitigate the costs for event organisers but also widen the scope to maximise the ROI for sponsors and exhibitors.

 Sponsors invest in the event because of the quality and accessibility to a wide (but relevant) audience.
 It is important to offer them various opportunities to extend their reach to their customers.
 Simultaneously, delivering measurable results and the desired return on investment is a must.